rubysec/ruby-advisory-db/README.md

-# Ruby Advisory db
+# Ruby Advisory Database

-The Ruby Advisory db is a database of advisories pertaining to Ruby libraries.
+The Ruby advisory database is an attempt to compile all advisories relevant to Ruby libraries.

 ## Directory Structure